 Hida in Gifu prefecture

 Originally seichi junrei was mainly a phenomenon limited to the subculture of young enthusiasts.
-However, the astonishing success of Kimi no Na wa in 2016 changed that. became a huge commercial success, especially in Japan, where it grossed 23 billion yen, it’s real life locations started to attract a huge number of people.
+However, the astonishing success of Kimi no Na wa in 2016 changed that.
+It became a huge commercial success, especially in Japan, where it grossed 23 billion yen, and it’s real life locations started to attract a huge number of people.
 The movie features two basic settings: a few Tokyo locations and Hida, Gifu prefecture.